guigrpa/oao/README.md

 Commands:

-  bootstrap [options]                     Install external dependencies and create internal links prepublish [options]                    Prepare for a release: validate version numbers, copy READMEs and package.json attributes publish [options]                       Publish updated packages reset-all-versions [options] <version>  Reset all versions (incl. monorepo package) to the specified one all [options] <command>                 Run a given command on all packages
+  bootstrap [options]                       Install external dependencies and create internal links add [options] <sub-package> <deps...>     Add dependencies to a sub-package remove [options] <sub-package> <deps...>  Remove dependencies from a sub-package prepublish [options]                      Prepare for a release: validate versions, copy READMEs and package.json attrs publish [options]                         Publish updated sub-packages reset-all-versions [options] <version>    Reset all versions (incl. monorepo package) to the specified one all [options] <command>                   Run a given command on all sub-packages

 Options: